direktt/direktt-plugin/guides/developer-guide.md

 **Parameters:**

-$messages (array) Associative array where:
+- `$messages` (array) Associative array where:
-Key: Direktt Subscription ID (subscriptionId string).
+  - Key: Direktt Subscription ID (`subscriptionId` string).
-Value: Message object to send (as a PHP object) for that subscription.
+  - Value: Message object to send (as a PHP object) for that subscription.

 Internally, for each entry:

-Builds a payload object:
+- Builds a payload object:
-subscriptionId → key.
+  - `subscriptionId` → key.
-pushNotificationMessage → value.
+  - `pushNotificationMessage` → value.
-POSTs to Direktt remote endpoint (/sendbulkmessages).
+- POSTs to Direktt remote endpoint (`/sendbulkmessages`).

 You are responsible for building the message object in the correct format (array of content parts, etc.).

 **Returns:**

-Always true on completion, regardless of whether the remote call succeeded or failed.
-(You can inspect $response via custom modifications if you need error handling.)
+- Always `true` on completion, regardless of whether the remote call succeeded or failed.

 **Example:**